FAQ and Troubleshooting

 What's next?

-While the scope of this fork may change over time and soem features might never see the light of day the main things in development right now are:
+While the scope of this fork may change over time and soem features might never see the light of day the main things in development right now are: - MacOs Support - Completely rebuild the Base Mesh packages with newer Otho4XP versions to have newest mesh info and take advantage of new XP12 technologies such as 3D water.

 When will those features be released?